Inviscid Limit of the Stochastic Hyperviscous Navier-Stokes Equations and Invariant Measures for the Euler Equations in $\mathbb R^2$: Notations and preliminaries

 \subsection{The Ornstein-Uhlenbeck process}

-As explained in the introduction, the invariant measure for the Euler Equation \eqref{EQ:euler} will be obtained as the law of stationary solutions, which are constructed as the limit of stationary solutions for appropriate Navier-Stokes equations, as the kinematic viscosity tends to $0$.
+As explained in the introduction, the invariant measure for the Euler Equation~\eqref{EQ:euler} will be obtained as the law of marginally stationary solutions, which are constructed as the limit of marginally stationary solutions for appropriate Navier-Stokes equations, as the kinematic viscosity tends to $0$.
 In order to obtain good estimates for the invariant measures of the Navier-Stokes equation, \textit{i.e.}, uniform with respect to the kinematic viscosity, we add a white noise to the equation that vanishes in the inviscid limit together with the diffusion term.

-A usual tool to study the solution to stochastic partial differential equations with additive noise exploits the Ornstein-Uhlenbeck process, as briefly explained in Remark \ref{REM:additive_noise}, see \cite[Chapter $5$]{DaPrato+Zabczyk_2014_stochastic_equations_infinite} for a complete dissertation.
+A usual tool to study the solution to stochastic partial differential equations with additive noise exploits the Ornstein-Uhlenbeck process, as briefly explained in Remark~\ref{REM:additive_noise}, see \cite[Chapter $5$]{DaPrato+Zabczyk_2014_stochastic_equations_infinite} for a complete dissertation.
 Therefore, we now consider the equation that defines this stochastic process, adapted to our setting, and recall its main properties.
+All the assertions follow from the general theory for linear equations with additive noise from \cite[Chapter $5$]{DaPrato+Zabczyk_2014_stochastic_equations_infinite}, hence the proof is postponed to Appendix~\ref{APP:aux}.

 \begin{theorem} Assume that $\b\geq 0$ and let $(\Omega, \F, \{\F_t\}_{t\geq 0}, \P)$ be an augmented filtered probability space with an adapted {$H^\b$-valued Wiener process} $W$.
 Assume also that $\a>1$ and $\nu>0$.
 Then, there exists a pathwise unique $H^\b$-valued predictable process $Z$ with regularity